BOLIVIA

 Cash, cards and currency exchange

-・Currency exchange: You cannot directly exchange Japanese yen to Bolivianos.
-Therefore, obtain US dollars in Japan beforehand and exchange them for local currency upon arrival.
+・You cannot exchange Japanese yen directly for Bolivianos.
+Therefore, be sure to obtain US dollars in Japan beforehand and exchange them for local currency upon arrival.

-・Bolivia has few places where international cash cards, credit cards, or dollars can be used.
-However, as it gains popularity as a tourist destination, the number of places accepting credit cards is increasing.
-Since credit card fees are cheaper than exchanging for local currency, it is recommended to use credit cards where possible.
+・In Bolivia, there are few places where you can use international cash cards, credit cards, or US dollars.
+However, as the country becomes more popular as a tourist destination and the number of visitors increases, more places are starting to accept credit cards.
+Since credit card fees are generally lower than those for currency exchange, it is recommended to use credit cards where possible.

-・Many places like transportation, souvenir shops, and hotels are cash-only, so it's important to exchange a bit more cash.
+・Many places such as transportation, souvenir shops, and hotels only accept cash, so it is important to exchange a bit more money than you think you'll need.

 Tips